jerome-guichard/product_hunt_app/README.md

 ## Overview

-This application displays all the posts posted on Product Hunt.
+This application displays all the posts posted on Product Hunt and an associated graph showing comments count over time.

 ## Prerequisites